godaddy/gasket/packages/gasket-plugin-logger/README.md

 ### createLogger

 To implement a custom logger, hook the `createLogger` lifecycle.
-Your hook, which may be asynchronous, must return an object with this shape:
+Your hook must be synchronous and return an object with this shape:

 ```typescript
 type Logger = {